-- 1. Log on to MyID using the Security Officer card. - Click the Configuration category and select the Certificate Authorities workflow from the list. - 3.
+- 1. Log on to MyID. - 2.
+Click the Configuration category and select the Certificate Authorities workflow from the list. - 3.
 Add or edit the CA that you want to use.

 See the Integration Guide for your CA for any specific setup information.